ProbablyManuel/requiem/ReadMe.md

 5. Enable this repository as a mod in Mod Organizer and disable any other Requiem version you may have installed.
 6. Follow the regular [installation instructions](../../wiki/Installing-Requiem-with-Mod-Organizer-2) to set up the Reqtificator in Mod Organizer.
+6. Open a (power)shell, go to the repository's directory and execute `pre-commit install`.

 ## Important Gradle tasks